If you meet all eligibility requirements you will automatically be considered for one of the fully funded places.

 Either two or three modules from the following options:

-Recommended reading suggestions by module are listed and can be viewed in the Course Handbook which is available via the School of Arts and Humanities website.
+Recommended reading suggestions are arranged by module and can be viewed in the Course Handbook which is available via the Faculty of Arts and Humanities website.

 Full-time: 12 months